 North Africa and the Middle East have been ignored by travelers who feel cautious because of the recent negative press.
 We think it would be unfair to paint the whole region in a negative light when there are so many cultural gems waiting to be explored.
 The fact is, safe travel to the Middle East and North Africa is within easy reach with Ker & Downey.
 These are just four countries that we feel you should visit while the crowds are light.

-Oman isn’t really on many people’s travel radars in comparison to some of its neighbors in the Middle East, but there are still plenty of reason to visit.
+Oman isn’t really on many people’s travel radars in comparison to some of its neighbors in the Middle East, but there are still plenty of reasons to visit.
 For one, it is completely authentic and virtually untouched by mainstream tourism; that means you can immerse yourself into its culture without having to fight your way through selfie sticks.
 Old-school Bedouin traditions thrive in a country that has stayed largely untouched by the extravagant, over-the-top affluence that seems to be on show elsewhere in the Middle East.
 And if you do seek luxury, new brands are making their mark.
 Consider the Al Baleed Resort Salalah: despite its modernity, it is surrounded by Arab history.
 Visit the ruins of a fortified town, an old frankincense trading port, and the souk where you can buy the resin in its natural form stacked in large sacks.
 Oman’s beaches are also worthy of any tropical postcard.
 Turtles love them too; five species crawl onto the shores yearly to lay their eggs.

 Despite its location, Jordan is safe to visit in 2019.
 Feel like a sheikh in the W Amman, or sleep under the desert sky in Wadi Rum’s Sun City Camp, taking the luxury up a notch in what was once a pretty rustic area.
 You will also be welcomed like royalty in Jordan.
 Local hospitality finds its roots in the Bedouin culture so you will find yourself being invited by complete strangers to come share a cup of tea together.
 The Jordanian landscape is also a star; its stark deserts and the ancient city of Petra have been featured in Hollywood films.
 Dig into deep-rooted history in Jerash, a preserved Greco-Roman town, and visit the UNESCO-listed Quseir Amra, an eighth-century desert castle.